 I use ticks.
-As you can see here, it says six hundred and ten tick.
+As you can see here, it says six hundred and ten ticks.
 I call this my six hundred and ten tick chart.
-And basically all it is is if you look right here on a bar inside this one bar there was six hundred and ten transactions done for the E S many.
+And basically all it is is if you look right here on a bar inside this one bar there were six hundred and ten transactions done for the ES mini.

 Fifteen hundred and ninety-seven tick chart, which is two and a half times more of this basically just gives me a little bit more of a macro view.
 So this is what my chart looks like.
 Each box is.

 A point which is 50 dollars in the futures market.
 And it is split into four.

 Ticks, which is different than these ticks.
 I know in the futures market it’s a little bit crazy.
 You have the ticks that are four takes in a point which equals fifty dollars and then you have the tick bars, which is transactions per bar there called the exact same word.

 But they did.
 They have totally different meanings.
 So this three years one point and it’s split into four ticks.

 This is how I would be calculating my entries exits and how much money I have made or lost during the day.

 So that’s why I have this grid split up into point grid.
 It’s just easier for me to see because I am a scalper.
 I only go for smaller profits, which is about one point.
 So here are my two indicators.

 I personally only use three indicators in total.
 I use the EMA indicator..
 I have both of the lines for both charts and also the MACD indicator.
 This is the movement when you look at this line right here at the zero line.
 Anything that is above it shows the strength.

 Recommended Read: How To Use The MACD Indicator